“Likewise you younger people, submit yourselves to your elders. Yes, all of you be submissive to one another, and be clothed with humility, for

 “Saying, ‘Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done’” (Luke 22:42).

-God expects Christians to give in to one another.
+God expects Christians to yield to one another.

 Often we expect people to cater to us but are not willing to cater to them.
 But when we submit to someone else, we want to be a blessing to them.
-We will go out of our way to help them.
-We do not expect them to cater to us.
+We will go out of our way to help them, and we do not expect them to cater to us.

-When we operate in this way, we seldom get hurt because we do not expect anything in return.
+We seldom get hurt when we operate in this way because we do not expect anything in return.
 Do you get hurt easily?
 Perhaps you expect too much from other people and too little from yourself.
 If you decide to be a blessing to others, God will honor your commitment.

 “Be kindly affectionate to one another with brotherly love, in honor giving preference to one another” (Romans 12:10).

 When you offer your smile and friendship to others, but they do not return the favor, recall that a servant demands nothing in return.
-Therefore, rejection should not bother you, and you are protected from hurt.
+Therefore, rejection should not bother you, and you will protect yourself from hurt.

 “For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith” (Romans 12:3).